 Stranded power isn’t just a concern in the US.
 It’s a phenomenon that’s equally present in Canada too.
-There are plenty of late twentieth century boom towns that dot the country’s landscape; once thriving communities based around resource extraction come and go as the economy shifts.
+There are plenty of late twentieth-century boom towns that dot the country’s landscape; once thriving communities based around resource extraction come and go as the economy shifts.

 Ocean Falls, British Columbia, is one example.
 Nestled on the northern coast of Canada’s pacific province, the village was once a company town centered around a mill owned by American pulp and paper conglomerate Crown Zellerbach.

-Industry has been gone for decades, but Ocean Falls’ hydroelectric dam keeps running with most of the 14 megawatts it generates going to waste.
+The industry has been gone for decades, but Ocean Falls’ hydroelectric dam keeps running with most of the 14 megawatts it generates going to waste.

 “I read that the pulp mill had shut down in the 1980s, but the power plant to service the pulp mill was still there,” Ocean Falls CEO Kevin Day told Blockworks.
 “This is isolated power… maybe there’s an opportunity to set up a mining operation?”